Shao-Group/irtool/README.md

 ```

 # Usage
-Given the input transcript file (in `gtf` format), it will output two files (in `gtf` format):
+Given the input transcript file (in `gtf` format), irtool will produce two files (in `gtf` format):
 1. transcripts with intron-retentions,
-2. retained transcripts after filtering out transcripts with intron-retentions.
+2. transcripts after filtering out transcripts with intron-retentions.

 The usage of `irtool` is:
 ```